zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataimport2-getversionstring-method.md

 ## <a name="parameters"></a>Parameter
  `pwzBuf`
- [out] Ein Array zum Speichern der Zeichenfolge, die die Version angibt.
+ [out] An array to store the string that specifies the version.

  `ccBufSize`
- [in] Die Größe in Breitzeichen, der die `pwzBuf` Array.
+ [in] The size, in wide characters, of the `pwzBuf` array.

  `pccBufSize`
- [out] Die Anzahl von Breitzeichen, einschließlich eines null-Terminators zurückgegeben wird, der `pwzBuf` Array.
+ [out] The number of wide characters, including a null terminator, returned in the `pwzBuf` array.

 ## <a name="remarks"></a>Hinweise
- Die `GetVersionString` Methode ruft die für die Version der im aktuellen Metadatenbereich ab.
-Wenn der Bereich nicht gespeichert wurde, hat keine für die Version, und eine leere Zeichenfolge zurückgegeben.
+ The `GetVersionString` method gets the built-for version of the current metadata scope.
+If the scope has never been saved, it will not have a built-for version, and an empty string will be returned.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll verwendet
+ **Library:** Used as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v20plus](../../../../includes/net-current-v20plus-md.md)]